 Although the transition from rough to soft hands was a slow one, it is a permanent one.
 Many times before I thought I had the solution to my rough hand problem only to realize it was short lived.
 This time my hands are soft for good.

-It’s been about 2 or maybe 3 years since anyone mentioned my hand were rough.
+It’s been about 2 or maybe 3 years since anyone mentioned my hands were rough.
 I used to dread meeting new people and shaking their hands.
 Now hand shaking is just something I do without trepidation.

 Below are listed the things that I did that turned my rough hand situation around: